The Climate Awakening:

-On a summer afternoon in 2021, the air over the Pacific Northwest turned an unsettling shade of orange.
+My journey of awakening start on a summer afternoon in 2014, while flying the air over the Pacific Northwest the sky had turned an unsettling shade of orange.
 Smoke from British Columbia wildfires hundreds of miles away blotted out the sun, coating cities in ash and turning daylight into dusk.
 For many residents of New York City, it was the first moment climate change stopped being an abstract idea, and hundreds of people sought care for asthma attacks in local emergency rooms.
+The smoke led to hazardous air quality affecting millions in 18 states and 13 provinces and territories in Canada in June 2023.

 For others, it was Super Storm Sandy that devastated New York City in 2012 with massive storm surges and winds, causing widespread flooding, killing 43 in NYC, knocking out power to two million people, destroying homes and damaging tens of thousands, crippling transportation by flooded tunnels and subways, and leading to $19 billion in damages and economic losses.
 The storm highlighted vulnerabilities in coastal areas such as the Rockaways and Coney Island, prompting massive recovery/resilience efforts.